 - Problem Agitate Solution

-Notice how we don’t leverage all caps in the Amaozn bullet point hooks and only capitalize the first letter of every word?
-Always consider Amaozn TOS when writing your Amazon FBA listing, whether in the bullet points, title, or description.
+Notice how we don’t leverage all caps in the Amazon bullet point hooks and only capitalize the first letter of every word?
+That’s because all caps is not allowed within the Amazon style guides.
+Always consider Amazon code of conduct and style guides when writing your Amazon FBA listing, whether the bullet points, title, or description.

 Step 1 – List all features of your product.